Public Health Overview

 Chloramines and RWIs Drive the Need for a Better Solution

 Chloramines and RWIs are driving recent attention to secondary commercial pool water disinfection.
 Chlorine is known to react with organic material in pool water to create chloramines which create foul odors, skin, eye, ear and lung irritation, and potential damage to indoor air handling systems (HVAC).
 Chloramines can also cause breathing disorder illnesses such as “Swimmers Asthma.”
-Plus, a recently publicized study related to chlorine and cancer risks raises further concern of the health issues of chlorine.
-Since the discovery of chloramines in the 1930s pool operators have struggled to balance the need for sanitized water with the need to enhance swimmer safety by eliminating chloramines.
+Since the discovery of chloramines in the 1930s, pool operators have struggled to balance the need for sanitized water with the need to enhance swimmer safety by eliminating chloramines.

 Recreational Water Illnesses (RWIs)

-RWIs caused by chlorine-resistant microorganisms and chlorinated byproducts have become more common over the past two decades.
-Recreational Water Illnesses have become widespread in the United States in commercial and public pool venues and is increasing annually, which poses a significant threat to public health and liability risks to those involved in operating aquatics venues.
-Repeated outbreaks of illness caused by Pseudomonas aeruginosa, E. coli, Staphylococcus aureus, Giardia and Cryptosporidium parvum (Crypto), and others indicate that conventional chlorine treatments alone are not doing the job.
-The solution is secondary disinfection systems that are used in addition to chlorine with potent sanitation that reduces, chlorine consumption minimizes or eliminates potential chlorine hazards.
+RWIs, which are caused by chlorine-resistant microorganisms and chlorinated by-products, have become more common over the past two decades.
+Recreational Water Illnesses have become widespread in the United States in commercial and public pool venues and are increasing annually, which pose a significant threat to public health and the liability risks associated to those involved in operating aquatics venues.
+Repeated outbreaks of illness caused by Pseudomonas aeruginosa, E. coli, Staphylococcus aureus, Giardia, Cryptosporidium parvum (Crypto), and others indicate that conventional chlorine treatments alone are not doing the job.
+The solution is secondary disinfection systems that are effectively used in addition to chlorine.
+These systems, such as ozone generators, reduce chlorine consumption and minimizes or eliminates potential chlorine hazards.

 The Solution: Secondary Disinfection with Ozone

-Public health concerns over chloramines, Recreational Water Illnesses (RWIs), and now the possible link between chlorine exposure and cancer risk, make the need to use a secondary system paramount to safety.
+Public health concerns over chloramines, Recreational Water Illnesses (RWIs), and possible links between chlorine exposure and cancer risk, make the need to use a secondary system paramount to safety.
 As we’re seeing, chlorine is no longer enough and may actually be part of the problem.
 A solution that can moderate the health risks of chlorine while enhancing the health, safety, and disinfection of the water in our public and commercial pools and hot tubs is something that must be considered.
 The U.S. Centers for Disease Control and Prevention (CDC) has created the Model Aquatic Health Code (MAHC), which serves as a model and guide for local and state agencies to update or implement standards governing the design, construction, operation, and maintenance of swimming pools and other treated recreational water venues.
 One key technical area being explored by a specially-appointed CDC technical committee, of which DEL Ozone is represented, addresses water disinfection methodologies.
-The committee has explored a variety of issues surrounding pool water disinfection and the resulting recommendation to be adopted by the MAHC is the use of secondary disinfection.
+The committee has explored a variety of issues surrounding pool water disinfection, and the resulting recommendation is the use of secondary disinfection.
 Secondary disinfection involves the supplementation of chlorine with either Ozone or UV.